jlevy/lft/lft.md

    to say *the patterns of how software engineers use LLMs will increasingly appear in all knowledge work and problem solving*.

-4. **It pays to focus on better “infrastructure” for tools for thought.**
+4. **We should focus on better “infrastructure” for knowledge work.**

    In both software engineering and other knowledge work, the most difficult but high-leverage activities *improve tools to explore solutions more efficiently*.
 This